frc2204/website/_resources/fabrication-how-to-use-a-impact-driver.md

 ---
-title: How to use a Power Drill
+title: How to use an Impact Driver
 categories:
   - fabrication
 author: Ethan Wu